emmaezeumeh/Pharmacological-Data-Analysis/README.md

 **Objective**
 The primary objective is understanding:

-- Relationships between the Compound X's properties,
+- Relationships between the Compounds' properties,
-- Efficacy,
-- Safety and
+- Efficacy and
-- Biological targets.
+- Safety.

 Integrating and exploring multiple datasets in this project aims to uncover patterns and insights that can inform drug development and safety evaluations.